shantanu1k/license_detection/README.md

    * Instead of doing letter by letter comparison, I am doing comparison between words.

- **Checklist**

-   * Ignore the replaceable text like organization name, bullet points,etc. which marked between ^text^ ✔
+   * Ignore the replaceable text like organization name, bullet points,etc.

-   * Ignore the copyright notice ✔
+   * Ignore the copyright notice

-   * Ignore the line if '#(code comment indicator)' found at the start of the line. ✔
+   * Ignore the line if '#(code comment indicator)' found at the start of the line.

   **Things yet to be worked on:**